guillim/guillim.github.io/_posts/2021-03-03-first-weeks-as-CTO.markdown

 -  _sprint for scrum_ : work is released every two weeks (timeframe can change) in Scrum.
 It's a continuous release for Kanban
 - _composition of the crew_ : only devs in Kanban (one of them takes ownership of the project management) while in Scrum you have typically 1 coach, 1 product owner, 1 designer and 3 devs.

-Some methods can't apply to your team, or will require recruiting.
+Some methods can't apply to your team, or will require hiring.
 Pay attention to that.

 Also, be very careful to avoid a systemic micro-management